Tron0/AkladellWebsite/rules.md

 (Note that certain magical afflictions—lycanthropy and mummy rot—are curses and not diseases.)

+**Hit & Damage Bonuses:** Inquisitors gain a hit and damage bonus as seen on the strength & dexterity ability score sections.

-**Lay on Hands:** An Inquisitor can “lay on hands” once per day to cure others of 2 hit points of damage per level of the Inquisitor, or to cure disease.
+**Lay on Hands:** An Inquisitor can “lay on hands” once per day to cure others or one self of 2 hit points of damage per level of the Inquisitor, or to cure disease.
 If the other person is afflicted by more than one disease, only one of these will be affected per five levels the Inquisitor has attained.
-This functions the same way as any spell would and takes one round to cast.
+This takes one round to cast.

+**Protection from Evil Aura:**
+The Inquisitor has a continious 10' emanation of a *protection from evil* spell.

-**Strong Willed:** Whenever the Inquisitor is under the effects of a spell that incapacitates the body or mind (sleep, hold, charm, paralysis, etc.), they may make a new saving throw every round
+**Strong Willed:** Whenever the Inquisitor is under the effects of a spell that incapacitates the body or mind (sleep, hold, charm, paralysis, etc.), they may make a new saving throw every round.

 **Banishing Undead (3rd):** An Inquisitor gains the power to turn undead and fiends when they reach 3rd level.
 They affect these monsters